 Steve Ray, Esq.

-Asset Search in Anticipation of Litigation
+Asset Search in Anticipation of Litigation or Settlement

 (Including Shell Corporations and Special-Purpose Limited Liability Companies)

 (Divorce, Probate, Insurance and Civil Cases)

 (Bankruptcies, Litigation, Liens, Judgments, Foreclosures and Collection Suits)

 If the potential defendant is a company, the scope of investigation will also generally include the following additional areas: